Premature Mortality in Familial Cardiomyopathy

 The authors concluded that family history of premature cardiomyopathy death was associated with an increase in risk of cardiomyopathy ranging from 6- to 400-fold, depending on age, kinship, gender, and number of affected family members.

 Genotyping is limited by the fact that disease-causing mutations have not yet been identified in the proband in nearly 50% of the families screened.
 This is an important study because it suggests that key facts in the family history will help identify patients at risk for cardiomyopathy.
 We now need similar studies in other analogous cohorts to determine whether elements in the history identified by these investigators are generally applicable.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Quality Improvement, Acute Heart Failure
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Quality Improvement, Acute Heart Failure

 Keywords: Arrhythmias, Cardiac, Cardiomyopathies, Cardiomyopathy, Hypertrophic, Familial, Family, Genotype, Heart Conduction System, Heart Defects, Congenital, Heart Failure, Mortality, Premature, Risk Factors